LookBfrYouX/Wasteless/Epic Proposal.md

 AC8: Products can have simple quantity measurements (low, moderate and high) for the amounts of Fat, Saturated Fat, Sugars and Salt in the product.

+AC9: By default, the results are sorted by the listings closing the soonest first.

 ### EU2 Search sale listings by nutrition facts